Best Practices for

 Regular Usability Testing with Diverse Groups

+Regular usability testing is essential to identify usability barriers that can affect learners with disabilities and build a more inclusive learning environment.
 Previously, usability testing often lacked diversity and focused on a narrow base that could not fully represent the broader range of potential users.
-Today, AI can optimize this process by facilitating remote and unmoderated testing, helping a broader range of people provide feedback effectively.

 Integration with Assistive Technology

-Since the time AI has entered the picture, product manufacturing has been revolutionized.
-It can continuously learn from user interactions and enhance the effectiveness of speech-to-text and text-to-speech features over time.
-This not only speeds up the development process but also ensures that the assistive technologies evolve to meet the needs of a diverse user base.
+Since the time AI has entered the picture, it can continuously learn from user interactions and enhance the effectiveness of many features including speech-to-text and text-to-speech over time.
+This speeds up the development process and ensures that the assistive technologies evolve to meet the needs of a diverse user base.

 Automated and Manual Accessibility Testing Tools

-Automated and manual accessibility testing tools allow product leaders to offer a comprehensive approach to identifying and addressing potential accessibility barriers.
+Automated and manual accessibility testing tools offer a comprehensive approach to identifying and addressing potential barriers.
 Automated testing tools can quickly scan for common issues, such as missing alt text or improper keyboard navigation, providing immediate feedback and allowing for rapid adjustments.
 On the other hand, manual testing offers a more detailed evaluation, focusing on the user experience and capturing subtleties that automated tools might miss.

-Earlier, this approach was not only labor-intensive but also limited in scope and often missed complex issues that could affect user experience.
 Using AI-powered automated tools and along with manual testing ensures that accessibility is thoroughly assessed from both a technical and a human perspective.
-This way edtech product leaders can maintain high accessibility standards that accommodate the needs of all students.
+This way edtech products can maintain accessibility standards that accommodate the needs of all students.

 Adherence to Established Accessibility Guidelines

-With AI, product leaders can significantly optimize this process which often relies on manual interpretation and implementation as these tools can quickly identify areas where a product may fall short, offering real-time suggestions for improvement.
-This helps product leaders to speed up the compliance process and stay updated with the latest accessibility standards as they evolve.
+With AI, this process can quickly identify areas where a product may fall short of achieving WCAG success criteria, offering real-time suggestions for improvement, helping speed up the compliance process, and staying updated with the latest standards.

-As AI evolves, it opens the doors for EdTech leaders to craft more personalized, adaptive, and accessible learning experiences that can better meet the diverse requirements of a broader audience.
+As AI evolves, it opens the doors for edtech providers to craft more personalized, adaptive, and accessible learning experiences that can better meet the diverse requirements of a broader audience.
 If you are looking to partner with a good brand that can help you reshape the way people look at education, you’re on the right page.
-Contact us today!
+Contact us today, we are here to help!

 FAQs